sasmaq/incrmit/README.md

   version = "0.1.0"

 [[files]]
-  path = "internal/version/version.go"
+  path = "internal/buildinfo/buildinfo.go"
   version = "0.1.0"
 ```

 Each `[[files]]` entry describes one file to update.
 Every listed file is parsed and bumped together so their versions stay in sync.

-An entry also record a `version`, which pins the exact value to bump (useful for files that contain several version-like strings).
+An entry may also record a `version`, which pins the exact value to bump (useful for files that contain several version-like strings).
+When `version` is omitted, `incrmit` scans the file for the first `MAJOR.MINOR.PATCH` token.
 After a successful bump, `incrmit` rewrites `incrmit.toml` so each entry's `version` reflects the new value, keeping the config in step with the files it manages.

 A `--dry-run` previews the change and writes nothing — neither the targets nor the config.